-The intensive delves deeply into concept, story structure, character development, plot and subplots, central theme, dialogue, and the process of revising a screenplay.
+The intensive delves deeply into concept, story structure, character development, plot and subplots, theme, dialogue, and the process of revising a screenplay.
 Students discuss suggestions for rewrites, alternative approaches, and explore solutions to the problems posed by each script.
 Participants learn to look critically at their writing with special attention to the importance of economy in writing, visual storytelling, and how to heighten the emotional stakes of story and character.

 The class surveys the practical realities of the film industry in terms of getting material read and sold, finding an agent, deal-making options, and how the industry works.
 By the end of the intensive, each script has been reviewed and reconstructed with a 'battle plan' on how to take the script to the next level.

 While this is a two-week intensive, participants may opt to take the first week only.